NathanGdS/transaction-hub/README.md

 - GET /transactions - Lists all transactions
 - GET /transaction/:ID - Gets a specific transaction

+Request examples can be found on ./request.http (Rest Client extention required to run on editor)

 ## Kafka Topics

 - `process-transactions` - Pending transactions for processing